lliquid/aurora.js/README.md

 ####Experimental features

-1. Clique and bi-clique detection
+TODO: Clique and bi-clique detection

 ####Data Set

+TODO

 ####Examples

+TODO

 More to come ...